theNewDynamic/thenewdynamic.com/content/en/article/introducing-huge.md

 Even though Hugo handles a lot from configuration, most of its new main features (pipes, js.build, image transformation) do not.
 HUGE aligns their ease of use with other features of Hugo so users don't have to educate themselves about their API and focus on what matters: HTML, Javascript, CSS.

 - Just a few lines of yaml to process __scripts__ supporting React or __styles__ supporting sass, tailwind, purgecss, you name it!
-- Just some configuration maps to generate your hosted fonts's fontface declaration!
+- Just some configuration maps to generate your hosted fonts's __@fontface__ declaration!
 - An easy to use `partial` to transform your __media__ files using either Hugo's image processing or imgix!
 - HUGE will also automatically generates all the __SEO__ tags your content will need including JSON+LD.
 - It even sports its own __environment__ solution so testing environment is just as easy as the rest of Hugo!